stefinfection/rubybrown/milestone_01/report.md

 as well as the process and techniques utilized to produce it (even with a video!).
 We feel confident that our homemade whiskers will indeed be up to the task of sensing obstacles with a higher ADC bit resolution, signal filtering, and calibration prior to each run.
 Our light sensing additionally worked well, as expected.
-In addition to setting up a system to capture our sensor data, we assembled our motors, wheels, and encoders onto our chassis.
+In addition to the major progress of setting up a system to capture our sensor data, we assembled our motors, wheels, and encoders onto our chassis.

 ### Data sensing and collection
 Both the ADC and UART labs were critical for collecting our sensor data.
-At a high level, we used our ADC lab code with some minor modifications (namely, we used a larger 12-bit depth to increase sensitivity) to read in the data, as well as the UART lab code to write out the data to a CSV file.
+At a high level, we used our ADC lab code with some minor modifications to read in the data, as well as the UART lab code to write out the data to a CSV file.
 We then visualized our data to ensure that our measured values for different states were significantly different.
 We recorded a video of our data capture process with a walkthrough that you can view [here](https://photos.google.com/share/AF1QipMbT5UKQWLLFyn-lpIWxlGs-L8LXLGSxk-tUocNoKHhJ5w16Ysk_vUWKtVxiH8sKg/photo/AF1QipMzzRM0rEScpkYgwwi67VyrzjysNWQ2cfoRCRBz?key=cjNVSWQybS11dFdHRE5mcklYZm5kWjMxLWpmOEdR).